zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1000AppDev.md

 # Rapid Application Devlopment with Oracle Autonomous Database

+DevOps is an organizational philosophy that allows for rapid delivery of products using agile practices, tools and infrastructure.
+DevOps focuses on the ability of developers and IT Operations  staff to leverage cloud resources to rapidly deploy infrastructure and PaaS services such that personnel bottlenecks is no longer an issue for delivering applications internally.
+DevOps practices can be adopted by anyone in an organization that wishes to participate in a changing culture of agility and collaboration.

 Two docker images are provided here to give you a jumpstart on developing applications on Oracle Autonomous Transaction Processing Service.
 These images are pre-configured with tools and language drivers so that you can,

 1. Instantly connect to your ATP instance using SQLCL or SQL*Plus